 Are you an artist wondering how to start an art nonprofit?
 From registering for 501c3 status to fundraising, here's what it takes to launch your organization.

 Because depression and creativity are linked, ups and downs of being an artist can hit some harder than others.
-Here are some self care strategies to get you through the gray.
+In this article, learn some important self-care strategies you can use to get you through the gray.

 These international artist residencies offer the working artist or solopreneur a chance to get inspired by new horizons.